Pesticide research: Fragment- and target-based design

 Techniques such as fragment-based design, virtual screening and genome sequencing have helped generate drug leads.
 Published examples of fragment-based agrochemical design have been comparatively rare, although the method was used to generate new ACC inhibitors.
 A combination of in silico fragment-based design with protein ligand crystal structures yielded synthetically amenable compounds.
-Common to all inhibitors is the "warhead", whose interactions and position are well known from the strobilurin fungicides.
+Common to all inhibitors is the methoxyacrylate "warhead", whose interactions and position are well known from the strobilurin fungicides.
 Fragments were linked to the warhead to form a virtual library.

 The likelihood of finding active analogs on the basis of a screen hit from a novel scaffold can be increased by virtual screening.
 Because the pharmacophore of the reference ligand is well defined, a virtual library of potential herbicidal inhibitors of the enzyme anthranilate synthase was generated by keeping the core scaffold constant and attaching different linkers.
 The scores obtained from docking studies ranked these molecules.
 Resulting novel compounds showed a primary hit rate of 10.9%, much higher than for conventional high-throughput screening.
 Other tools like three-dimensional (3D) shape, atom-type similarity, or 2D extended connectivity fingerprints also retrieve molecules of interest out of a database with a useful success rate.
 Scaffold-hopping is also efficiently achieved by virtual screening, with 2D and 3D variants providing the best results.

 Genome-sequencing, gene knockout or antisense knockdown techniques have provided agrochemists with a method for validating potential new biochemical targets.
 However, genes such as avirulence genes are not essential for the organism and many potential targets lack known inhibitors.
 Examples of this procedure include the search for new herbicidal compounds of the nonmevalonate, such as the discovery of new inhibitors of 2-C-methyl-D-erythritol 4-phosphate cytidylyltransferase (IspD, Enzyme Commission (EC) number 2.7.7.60) with the best expressing a half-maximal inhibitory concentration (IC50) of 140 nM in the greenhouse at 3 kg/ha.
 Thanks to an x-ray crystal structure of Arabidopsis thaliana, IspD enzyme cocrystallized with the inhibitor, a more potent inhibitor with an IC50 of 35 nM was designed.
 Mitochondrial serine hydroxymethyltransferase (SHMT) inhibitors were also found.
 Three hundred thousand compounds were tested against the SHMT enzyme, producing 24 hits.
 Among those hits, a subclass was followed with in vivo screening and compounds were promoted to field trials.